chargebee/chargebee-android/README.md

  ```
 The above function will handle the purchase against Google Play Store and send the IAP token for server-side token verification to your Chargebee account.
 Use the Subscription ID returned by the above function, to check for Subscription status on Chargebee and confirm the access - granted or denied.

+### Invoke Manage Subscriptions in your App
+The `showManageSubscriptionsSettings()` function is designed to invoke the Manage Subscriptions in your app using Chargebee's Android SDKs. `Chargebee.showManageSubscriptionsSettings()`, opens the Play Store App subscriptions settings page.

 ### One-Time Purchases
 The `purchaseNonSubscriptionProduct` function handles the one-time purchase against Google Play Store and sends the IAP receipt for server-side receipt verification to your Chargebee account.
 Post verification a Charge corresponding to this one-time purchase will be created in Chargebee.
 There are two types of one-time purchases `consumable` and `non_consumable`.